 If you’re interested, here’s a little more detail:

 My Mexican roots come from my dad’s side.
-Mexico is an admixed country and like many people from Mexico, we are mestizo—a mix of Spanish, Native Mexican, and some African.
+Mexico is an admixed country and like many people from Mexico, we are mestizo—a mix of Spanish (Canary Islands) and Native Mexican.
 The Tejedas are from Jalisco, Mexico, and fun fact, my great-great-great grandfather was the chief aka “el jefe” of a small village in Jalisco.

 My Jewish heritage (Ashkenazi and Sephardic) is mostly from my dad’s side.
 And with the Jewish diaspora, they’ve lived all over— the Middle East, Europe, and the Americas.